Quantum-classical correspondence in spin-boson equilibrium states at arbitrary coupling

-\textbf{Quantum--classical correspondence.} We now demonstrate that the quantum partition function $\ZSMFqu$, which includes arbitrarily large mean force corrections, converges to the classical one $\ZSMFcl$, Eq.~\eqref{eq:taumf}.
 A well-known classical limit of a quantum spin is to increase the quantum spin's length, $\SO \to \infty$.
-This is because, when $\SO$ increases, the quantized angular momentum level spacing relative to $\SO$ decreases, approaching a continuum of states that can be described in terms of a classical vector~\cite{Bohr1920}.
-What is less well known is that, at the same time, other parameters also have to be rescaled in order to obtain a non-trivial limit~\footnote{To see this, note that simply increasing $\SO$ in~\eqref{eq:MFGS} would have the same effect as sending $\beta \to \infty$; namely, all population will go to the ground state.}.
-Such rescaling can either be applied to the Hamiltonian parameters~\cite{fisher1964}, or to the inverse temperature $\beta$.
-We here proceed with the second approach and take $\beta' = \beta\SO$ to be a constant during the limiting process.
+This is because, when $\SO$ increases, the quantised angular momentum level spacing relative to $\SO$ decreases, approaching a continuum of states that can be described in terms of a classical vector~\cite{Bohr1920}.
+Taking the large spin limit for a spin-$\SO$ system can be achieved following an approach used by Fisher when treating an uncoupled spin with Hamiltonian $\HS$~\cite{fisher1964}.
+This involves introducing a rescaling of the spin operators via $s_j = S_j/\SO$ so that the commutation rule becomes $[s_j,s_k] = i\hbar \, \epsilon_{jkl} \, s_l/\SO$.
+Hence, in the limit of $\SO\to\infty$, the scaled operators will commute, so in that regard they can be considered as classical quantities~\cite{fisher1964}.
+Millard \& Leff ~\cite{millard1971} take this further and prove, for any spin Hamiltonian $\Hany$ in the spin Hilbert space ${\cal H}_S$, the identity